Blog

 (WARNING: This letter contains spoilers for Roses Manor, Weston (NCPU #9) published 4/10/25)

 Not saying that is the case, just that there’s a chance.
 And as someone who has twisted myself to figure out ways to make my career goals happen, I felt an obligation to be honest with her storyline, the same way I don’t want everything about her to be about her disability.
 Or for Madelyn to be sweet and accepting about everything, with a perfect response to every frustration.
 So her snippy little comments in Sterling Hill Road or the scene in Roses Manor, Weston when she lashes out at Gabriella before realizing the implications of what she just said felt important for me to include.
+I’m not perfect, I’m guilty of that shit too.
+But it’s things like these that make Madelyn her own character, not just inspiration for someone else who could make it up those stairs to Roses Manor.

 On a different note, if you’ve read my series New Winslow, then you know that my writing style can fall into what my husband once playfully referred to as, “Oops!
 All subplots.”
 Roses Manor, Weston and Sterling Hill Road definitely fall more into that category than the earlier volumes in the series.
-This wasn’t intentional, but they both play a role in setting up the second “season” of the series, which starts with Book 11.
+This wasn’t intentional, but it makes sense for these two since they both play a role in setting up the second “season” of the series, which starts with Book 11.
 (That’s not official, FYI.
 But Book 10 kind of ends the first part of the series.
 Don’t ask how many parts there are, I have no clue.)
 Everyone has a subplot of their own alongside the main plot and maybe an additional “official” subplot.
-I’m not saying that there will never be NCPU books like this later in the series, but this format is not the usual approach and it’ll return to a less subplot-heavy approach in Book 10.
+I’m not saying that there will never be NCPU books like this later in the series, but this format is not the usual approach and it’ll return to a less subplot-heavy form in Book 10.

 Talk to you soon!